guywilson/pfm/doc/pfm.1.md

 - amnt:[amount] - The amount
 - to:[account code] - The account code to transfer to, e.g. recurring transfer

+**list-outstanding-charges, loc**

+Lists the oustanding charges for the currently selected account.

 **add-transaction, at, add [parameters]**

+Add a new transaction to the currently selected account

 - c:[category code] - The category code of the transaction
 - p:[payee code] - The payee code of the transaction